LRTA 13000 class

 As opposed to the older rolling stock, the 13000 class includes hand straps aside from safety handrails installed above the train floor.

 Like the 1100 class and 1200 class, there are four pocket-type doors per side per car.
-For the driving cars, one door will be installed on the side of the driving cab.
+For the driving cars, one door is installed on the side of the driving cab.

 Intercom